Best of Bizzle: Background

 Bizzle had revealed that he was working on an album titled Best of Bizzle.
 In an interview in early 2011, Bizzle said: "I'm working on my fourth album, which should be out in the summer.
 I'm also doing a Bizzle compilation, which is gonna be out in February, again just like tracks from the whole last ten years, like a little celebration thing for the fans, they can get that.
 It's called The Best Of Bizzle.
 So yeah, and I've got this album I'm working on.
 I'm trying to do a real, kinda like movie album.
 Like the Pow video - the second record is gonna be a continuation of the video and so forth.
 So there's gonna be another three singles that I'm gonna be dropping."

 Singles

-The first single, Pow 2011, released on February 6, 2011 for digital download and features JME, Wiley, Chipmunk, Face, P Money, Ghetts & Kano.
+The first single, Pow 2011, was released on February 6, 2011, for digital download and features JME, Wiley, Chipmunk, Face, P Money, Ghetts & Kano.
 It is a re-make of Bizzle's hit single Pow!
 (Forward).
-Bizzle revealed that he plans on releasing three more singles from the album - and the second single's video would continue from Pow 2011's.
+Bizzle revealed that he plans on releasing three more singles from the album - and the second single's video would continue from Pow 2011.

 Previous singles that have already been released and are on the album are; "Uh Oh", "Fire", "Go Hard", "Mind Your Head", "Mr.", "Bizzle Bizzle", "Police on My Back" and "Go Go Go".